-(optionally) performs external encoding to package the incoming streams as segmented MP4 files.
+R-PROD-5 Distribution: collection and packaging of all streams and metadata to send towards MPEG-DASH streaming server that accepts RTMP streams as live sources supports MPEG-DASH events mechanism allows scene profile modifications and scene updates (optionally) performs external encoding to package the incoming streams as segmented MP4 files.
 However this packaging can be performed by Cinegy Transport in the final version.
 The scene description file in ImmersiaTV XML format will be published on the same machine and be available for reference.
 The file will be updated with the changes made by the Cinegy Live VR operator.
 Scene changes will be aligned to the timecode provided by Cinegy Transport.
 Scene will reference MPEG-DASH versions of the streams for the global Internet based consumption.
-R-ENC-1 Upstream external requirements for AVC-based solution Fully integrated with VahanaVR platform, requirements are those specified within VahanaVR R-ENC-2 Upstream external requirements for HEVC-based solution : to be realized on a standalone platform No HEVC support in Phase 2.
-Will be designed for Phase 3.
-R-ENC-2 Downstream external requirements: determined by capabilities of reception device Supported codec: H.264 Codec parameters: bit rate, frame rate, frame size, chroma sub-sampling Natively supported projections: equirectangular, cubic or similar Codec parameters to be adopted to those supported by the play-out device and rendering system.
-Rotated cube equirectangualar project to be supported in Pilot 2 R-ENC-2 Encoding design requirements Related to HEVC real-time encoding.
-Will be designed for Phase 3 1080 or similar) supporting encoding of single video stream Ubuntu Linux Operating System YUV-based encoder input Input interface: HDMI or SDI card allowing for real- time acquisition and buffering Output interface: RTMP over Ethernet Per encoding session configuration R-DIST-1 Live Preview (operator) : different RTSP streams needs to be provided to preview contents in ImmersiaTV preview player.
+R-ENC-1 Upstream external requirements for H.264/AVC-based solution: fully integrated with VahanaVR platform, requirements are those specified within VahanaVR This feature is, as stated in the requirement, fully integrated with VahanaVR platform.
+R-ENC-2 Downstream external requirements: determined by capabilities of reception device Supported codec: H.264/AVC Codec parameters: bit rate, frame rate, frame size, chroma sub-sampling Supported projections: Cubic 2x3 rotated Codec parameters to be adopted to those supported by the play-out device and rendering system.
+Rotated cube projection to be supported in Pilot 2 R-ENC-3 Encoding design requirements Real-time hardware (GPU: NV NVIDIA GeForce GTX 1080 or similar) supporting encoding of single video stream Ubuntu Linux Operating System YUV-based encoder input Input interface: HDMI or SDI card allowing for real-time acquisition and buffering Output interface: RTMP over Ethernet Per encoding session configuration Related to H.265/HEVC real-time encoding.
+Will be designed for Phase 3 R-DIST-1 Live Preview (operator): different RTSP streams needs to be provided to preview contents in ImmersiaTV preview player.
 Cinegy Transport will optionally generate RTSP versions of the streams to be referenced by the local preview.
 Cinegy Live VR will optionally generate alternative version of the Scene description file that references local low latency RTSP versions for the preview.
+Functionality moved to Pilot 3, local preview is implemented via Live VR interface with live preview of all incoming streams.
 R-DIST-2 MPEG-DASH streams : live streams should be available on a server with metadata signalizing the different contents to show at specific times.
-Segmented MP4 versions of the stream to be published on Distribution machine running Universal Streaming Platform (USP) software.
-USP is responsible for the final live MPEG-DASH configuration (availability, caching, load balancing, etc.).
-R-DIST-3 Metadata updates : the metadata XML file should be accessible on the same server with the media content.
-The files are pointed by a relative path to itself.
-The metadata XML file will be refreshed in a timely manner in order to be consumed by the ImmersiaTV player such that the changes are reflected in the xml before they happen.
-This means that the metadata refresh interval should be less than the delay introduced by the distribution pipeline.
-Cinegy Live VR will create and update Scene description file with new events based on the common timecode provided to all streams by Cinegy Transport.
-R-DIST-4 Synchronisation : Input streams should be synchronized beforehand in the live production tooling, in origin to avoid desynchronization and problems in playback associated to bad alignment and poor streaming experience.
-Synchronization will be handled by Cinegy Live VR
+Cinegy Transport is responsible for providing MPEG-DASH representation of the streams while Live VR is responsible for providing the scene XML description.